fauna/fauna-jvm/README.md

 CompletableFuture<FaunaStream<Product>> futureStream = client.asyncStream(request, Product.class);
 ```

-Alternatively, you also pass an FQL that returns a stream token to `stream()` or
+Alternatively, you can pass an FQL that returns a stream token to `stream()` or
 `asyncStream()`:

 ```java